-Fuzzy Controller can be effectively tuned via reinforcement learning.
+Controller can be effectively tuned Fuzzy reinforcement learning.
 In this work, we presented an intelligent technique for the mobile robot navigation.
-This technique is based on the optimization of the fuzzy controllers (the conclusion part) in order to maximize the return function.
-The Q-learning algorithm is a powerful tool to obtain an optimal behavior which requires only one scalar signal like feedback indicating the quality of the applied action.

-The idea of fuzzy Q-Learning algorithm consists at fuzzy inference systems optimization by using a reinforcement signal.
-This signal makes the navigator able to adjust his strategy in order to improve its performances.
-This algorithm combines the advantages of the two techniques and regarded on the one hand as a method of a fuzzy inference systems optimization, and on the other hand as a natural extension of the basic Q-learning algorithm to continuous state and action spaces.
-In future works, it would be interesting to apply other implementations by first order Takagi-Sugeno controller or Mamdani model.
+This method is based on the optimization of the fuzzy controllers (the conclusion part) in order to maximize the return function.
+The O-learning algorithm is a powerful tool to obtain an optimal behavior which requires only one scalar signal like feedback indicating the quality of the applied action.
+The Fuzzy O-learning algorithm combines the advantages of the two techniques and regarded on the one hand as a method of a fuzzy inference systems optimization, and on the other hand as a natural extension of the basic Q-learning algorithm to continuous state and action spaces.
 The optimization of membership function parameters and number of rules will improve the performance of the proposed method.